nmfs-ost/noaa-fit-resources/_posts/2021-07-30-github-account.md

 To set up a repository to keep your code, [create a repo](https://docs.github.com/en/get-started/quickstart/create-a-repo) under your NOAA GitHub account and follow the below requirements:

 - Only allow write access to NOAA users
 - All non-NOAA users can only have pull-request access
 - Must include a `DISCLAIMER.md` like [this one](https://github.com/nmfs-fish-tools/Resources/blob/master/Disclaimer.md), or a disclaimer in the README
-- Must include specific wording in the `LICENCE.md` like [this](https://github.com/nmfs-fish-tools/Resources/blob/master/LICENSE.md)
+- Must include specific wording in the `LICENSE.md` like [this](https://github.com/nmfs-fish-tools/Resources/blob/master/LICENSE.md)
 - Must have a "gold standard" backup of the repo

 > One way to set administrative privileges on your repo is to create an [organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) in GitHub.
-Repos will then fall under that org, and Github allows for more admin ability under organizations.
+Repos will then fall under that organization, and Github allows for more admin ability under organizations.

-## Multiple Identities
+## Multiple Accounts

-If you have multiple GitHub identities (perhaps a personal one and a work one).
-You will want to be careful about which identity you use.
-Here are some ways to deal with multiple identities.
+If you have multiple GitHub accounts (perhaps a personal one and a work one), you will want to be careful about which identity you use.

+The easiest solution is to use only one account per computer, but if that is not possible, here are some ways to deal with multiple identities locally.

-To check which identity you are using inside of a git repository by default:
+To check which identity you are using inside of a local clone of a git repository by default, type into the command line:

 ```
 git config user.name